sf-wdi-29/ruby-oop/readme.md

 audi = Car.new
 ```

-If we apply this new knowledge, we can re-write our class definition to give a car a color during instance creation.
+Goal: let's give the car a color when it's created.

 ```ruby
 class Car